Wolverine971/9takes/src/blog/people/musicians/Taylor-Swift.md

 This bold move set the tone for her career: proactive, fearless, and intensely focused on her goals.

-## The Art of Reinvention: From Country Roots to Pop Stardom
+## Reinventing Herself: From Country Roots to Pop Stardom

 Why limit yourself to one genre when you can conquer them all?